gravitational/teleport/examples/self-hosted-databases/redis-cluster/README.md

 # Redis cluster

-The make script manages a Redis cluster using `docker-compose` on the same host of the database service.
+The make script manages a Redis cluster using `docker-compose` on the same host of the Database service.

-The Redis servers use self-signed certficates for internal communications and incoming client connections.
+The Redis servers use self-signed certficates for internal communications and incoming client connections. mTLS is configured on both Redis and Teleport side to trust each other's CA.

-It is assumed that you already have a running Teleport cluster, a running database service, and approriate roles for database access.
+It is assumed that you already have a running Teleport cluster, a running Database service, and approriate roles for database access.

 It is assumed that `tctl` can be run either with a logged in `tsh` profile or has direct access to Teleport Auth through `/etc/teleport.yaml`.